Lexden Primary School with Nursery and Enhanced Provision for Hearing Impaired Pupils

 - to promote the appreciation of children as individuals with differing interests, knowledge and skills;

 - to ensure that SEND support is seen as an entitlement for children who need it, rather than as a special addition to their education;

-The SEN Co-ordinator for the Unit for Hearing Impaired Pupils is Mrs Debbie Newbold, a Specialist Teacher for Hearing Impairment, B.Phil (Special Education).
-The SEN Co-ordinator for the rest of the school is Miss Scarlett Puttick.
-Both Mrs Newbold and Miss Puttick are qualified teachers and are members of the school’s Senior Leadership Team.
-They can be contacted via the school office on 01206 573519.
-The SEN UHI Governor is Mrs Janet Ortega.
+The SEN Co-ordinator for the school is Miss Scarlett Puttick.
+Miss Puttick is a qualified teacher and also one of the schools Deputy Head Teachers.
+She can be contacted via the school office on 01206 573519.
+The SEN Governor is Mrs Janet Ortega.

 The SEND Policy has been shared and agreed with staff and governors.
 The policy was also agreed by parents who were part of the SEND Working Party.